agileware/civicrm-sysadm-guide/docs/setup/oauth.md

         This reveals the raw token, which you may use to send improvised API/HTTP requests.
 Additionally, if the token is based on
         [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token), it can reveal any claims included with the token.

-At this point, CiviCRM is storing the *access token*.
-However, it is inert.
+By itself, the access token is inert.
 To *use* the token, one must develop or install a suitable extension.

 <!-- TODO, When the dev guide has a page, link to it... -->